+44 7903 674 709

 Penny has over 12 years of architectural administrative experience, having previously worked for Richmond International, PRP, BDP and UNIT Architects before joining Haptic in May 2015.

-Madeleine is co-curator of the British Pavilion at the Venice Biennale 2020.
-She sits on the National Infrastructure Commission’s Design Panel and Young Professionals Panel, and has taught and lectured at universities including the Architectural Association, the University of Sheffield and the University of London.
+Madeleine is co-curator of the British Pavilion at the Venice Architecture Biennale 2020.
+She sits on the National Infrastructure Commission’s Design Group and Young Professionals Panel, and has taught and lectured at universities including the Architectural Association, the University of Sheffield and the University of London.
 She was shortlisted for BD's 2019 Female Architectural Leader of the Year Award.

 She has worked in both the Oslo and London offices and was charged with the design and delivery of large airport service buildings in Bergen and Kristiansund, Norway.